ArunGore/Spring4MvCAndRest/README.md

 # Spring4MvCAndRest

-This project cover spring MVC, rest and Spring JDBC topics.
+This project covers spring MVC, rest and Spring JDBC topics.
 I have taken Employee as a bean and performed CRUD opeations.
 Spring JDBC has been implemented with mysql database.